by Texas Homesteader ~

 For tinted and colored lip balm

-Since we were making these lip balms as part of our Homemade Christmas Gifts we wanted a subtle pink color and maybe a little fruit flavor for our grandbabies.
+But since we were making these lip balms as part of our Homemade Christmas Gifts we wanted a subtle pink color and maybe a little fruit flavor for our grandbabies.
 Hummm…

 To accomplish this we ended up adding small amounts of unsweetened cherry-flavored drink mix into the other ingredients for color and flavor, before stirring & melting.

-We printed up a label and cut the edges with decorative scissors for a pretty presentation.
+For our gifts we printed up a label and cut the edges with decorative scissors for a pretty presentation.
 I love the smooth, natural feel of this beeswax lip balm and they were very well received gifts too.

 Anyhoo… if you’re trying to stick with more natural ingredients for your lips, here’s an super-quick & very easy recipe for homemade natural beeswax lip balm in minutes!

 Remember, coconut oil melts at 76 degrees.
 So it’s best not to store these lip balms in your coat pockets.
 Even though they’d probably be fine during the winter months, it could make for an oily mess if it melted in the warmer temps while your coats were in the coat closet in the summer months!
 It’s best to store these tubs of lip balm in a drawer to assure there’s not a melty mess later.